1) Registration and Payments:

 QCM reserves the right to request payment in full at the time of registration, from students who have repeatedly accrued overdue accounts (more than 2 instances in a previous QCM year).

 5) Registration Fees: A registration fee is payable once annually per family*, and is valid September through August to coincide with our academic year.
 Registration Fees are non-refundable.
-For students enrolled in a group class only, if enrollment is not sufficient to form a class, the registration fee will be refunded.
+However, for students enrolled in a group class only, if enrollment is not sufficient to form a class, the registration fee will be refunded.

 *Family membership applies to a single household in which there is one financial contact person for spouses/partners and dependents taking classes through QCM.